 \subsection{System Architecture}

 The proposed framework integrates high-fidelity 3D reconstruction and multi-view perception to model the dynamic OR.
-Initially, \textsc{TwinOR} reconstructs the 3D model of the OR and equipments from casually captured pre-scan video.
-During surgical procedures, multi-view camera system capture and estimate the 3D poses of personnel and equipment.
-These data streams are continuously fused into a virtual environment implemented in \textsc{Blender}, supporting photorealistic rendering, dynamic replay and interactive simulation.
-An overview of the system architecture is shown in Fig.~\ref{teaser}.b.
+Initially, \textsc{TwinOR} reconstructs the 3D model of the OR and equipment from casually captured pre-scan video.
+During surgical procedures, multi-view camera system captures and estimates the 3D poses of personnel and equipment.
+These data streams are continuously fused into a virtual environment implemented in \textsc{Blender}, supporting photorealistic rendering, dynamic replay and, interactive simulation.
+An overview of the system architecture is shown in Fig.~\ref{teaser}.